Marinmairnmarin/Marinmairnmarin.github.io/blogs.md

 ### 6 · Takeaways
-- **Better preprocessing**—specifically quantile→normal mapping plus standardization—allowed a simple linear model to outperform more complex trees.
+- With such high F1 score, we believe complexity and nutritional health information could be used to predict whether a recipe would get high or low overall ratings.
-- **Regularization** prevented over-fitting despite class imbalance.
+- In terms of building models, better preprocessing with transformers and regularization that precents over-fitting despite class imbalance improved our model greatly.